top of page

 OUR HISTORY

-Saint Stephen’s was born in 1837 when a small group of parishioners from nearby churches untied to form a unique community for Christian worship and service.
-In 1862, the church moved to its current home on George Street, amidst the grounds of Brown University.
-A distinguished example of the "Gothic Revival" style, designed by the renowned Victorian architect, Richard Upjohn, the church now stands as a landmark in Providence and is on the National Register of Historic Places.
+Saint Stephen’s was founded in 1837, when a small group of parishioners from nearby churches formed a new community for Christian worship and service.
+In 1862, the parish moved to its present home on George Street, in the heart of Brown University’s campus.
+Designed by the renowned Victorian architect Richard Upjohn, the church is a distinguished example of the Gothic Revival style and is listed on the National Register of Historic Places.

 WANT TO LEARN MORE?

-We have been blessed with a published history of the parish by the Rev. Norman Catir.
+Read the published history of the parish by the Rev. Norman Catir.

 114 George Street